-Services are held each Sunday at 8:30 a.m. and 11:00 a.m. with the exception of the summer months when services are combined into one service at 10:00 a.m.
+Services are held each Sunday at 11:00 a.m.
 Monthly Contemplative Worship (Taizé worship) is held in the chapel, the first Sunday of the month at 7:00 p.m (except in the summer months).
 READ MORE about Taizé worship.

-Our 11:00 a.m. service is more traditional, with the sacrament of Holy Communion celebrated on the first Sunday of each month.
+Our 11:00 a.m. service is a traditional, with the sacrament of Holy Communion celebrated on the first Sunday of each month.
 Holy Communion is also celebrated on special days throughout the year.
 All Christian believers and their baptized children are welcome at the Lord’s table.

 The sacrament of Baptism is administered during morning worship (usually on the third Sunday at the 11:00 a.m. service) by arrangement with the pastors and the Session.